Advocacy and the Charter

 A child or young person in care has not always had the time to develop the knowledge, skills or confidence to express their wishes or advocate for themselves.
 In the absence of parents or relatives, other adults can and should act to ensure that the voice and interests of each child and young person in care are represented.
 This is individual advocacy – and the Charter of Rights can help.

-A Charter of Rights for Children and Young People in Care is required in the Children’s Protection Act 1993 and almost every agency that works with children and young people in care in South Australia has endorsed the Charter and undertaken to apply it in their policy and practice.
+A Charter of Rights for Children and Young People in Care is required in State Government legislation and almost every agency that works with children and young people in care in South Australia has endorsed the Charter and undertaken to apply it in their policy and practice.
 Each endorsing agency, their staff and volunteers are empowered and obliged to act on behalf of a child or young person if they identify a need.

-For adults preparing to engage in advocacy, we have prepared a factsheet called Individual advocacy and the Charter of Rights, containing some information, examples and additional resources.
-Download the fact sheet Individual advocacy and the Charter .
+For adults preparing to engage in advocacy, we have prepared a fact-sheet for download called Individual advocacy and the Charter of Rights, containing some information, examples and additional resources.